nebari-dev/nebari/docs/source/installation/usage.md

 ### GitOps

 If you chose `--ci-provider github-actions` (or `gitlab-ci`) then QHub will use a GitHub Actions workflow (or GitLab equivalent) to automatically handle future deployment of the infrastructure.
-For that to work, your newly-generated project must be pushed to GitHub.
+For that to work, your newly generated project must be pushed to GitHub.
 Using the URL under the `--repository` flag on the `qhub init` command, you need to commit all files to the git repo.

 To add the project to the initialized remote git repository run: